[Case Study] How I Built An Authority Website In The Insanely Competitive Fitness Niche (Domain Revealed)

 However, when it comes to link building (which is the more difficult task of the two), I’ve developed my own link building system that I used to build over 300+ high quality, editorial backlinks to manvsweight.com in just 2-3 months.

-I’m talking about powerful backlinks such as this link from T-Major Fitness (one of the biggest fitness brands in the world), or this link from Dr. Seuss, or this link from xxx...
+I’m talking about powerful backlinks such as this link from T-Major Fitness (one of the biggest fitness brands in the world), or this link from Dr. Sircus, or this link from a Canadian university (and the list could go on).

 No one can “buy” you links like these, and you usually can’t get them via guest posting, either.
 At the end of the day, you need to use an outreach based link building system to get similar results, and you need to fine-tune it to actually make it work.